EliCruz99/Tech-Sap/README.md

 - add a (Fake) buy/add to cart feature
 -  Able to look in cart at items you've added
+-  Work with Stripe to create a fake checkout
+-  add a pc part picker Route so you can build your own computer

 ## Project Schedule